Markets

 Mentioned in this article

-Adding to the sector's focus, NatWest announced a £2.7 billion deal to acquire wealth manager Evelyn Partners, coupled with a £750 million share buyback.
-The transaction is seen as a push for fee-based revenue less tied to interest rates.
-NatWest shares fell following the news, and the bank indicated the deal would reduce its core equity tier 1 ratio by roughly 130 basis points.
+Adding to the sector's focus, NatWest Group announced a £2.7 billion agreement to acquire wealth manager Evelyn Partners.
+The deal is paired with a £750 million share buyback program, highlighting a strategic push by banks to diversify revenue streams toward more stable fee-based income, which is less sensitive to interest rate fluctuations.
+NatWest indicated the acquisition would reduce its core equity tier 1 capital ratio by approximately 130 basis points.
+Its shares also traded lower following the news, reflecting investor assessment of the transaction's costs and strategic merits.

 Related Articles